kredati/cin2999f21/syllabus.md

 #### Reading week, November 8: No class

-#### Program milestone: Superivsor and Supervisory Committee must be selected.
+#### Program milestone, November 15: Superivsor and Supervisory Committee must be selected and the graduate office notified.

-#### Week 9, November 15: Revision
+#### Week 9, November 15: Writing is revising
 Reading due:
 * Bolker, _Writing Your Dissertation_, chs.
-4–8.
+4–8
+* A paper from a faculty member

 Homework due:
 * Plan for revision
 * Reflection on process
 * Read & comment on your partner's current-draft-in-revision

-In-class visit:
+In-class visit: **Faculty visit** the second
-* **Faculty visit** the second.
-A faculty member will circulate an essay or book chapter, to discuss the work & their process.

 Topics covered:
 * Thinking well about process